Gustavo Valdés

-Gustavo Adolfo Valdés (born 15 October 1968) is an Argentine Radical Civic Union politician who is currently governor of Corrientes Province, since 10 December 2017.
+Gustavo Adolfo Valdés (born 15 October 1968) is an Argentine Radical Civic Union politician.
+He was governor of Corrientes Province from 2017 to 2025.
 Previously, from 2013 to 2017, he was a National Deputy for Corrientes.

 Early life and education

 Gustavo Adolfo Valdés was born on 15 October 1968 in Corrientes, into a political family: his father, Manuel Valdés, was twice mayor of Ituzaingó, while his mother, Juana Mosqueda, was a peronist councilwoman of the same city, where Valdés was raised.
 Valdés joined the Radical Civic Union (UCR) when he was 15, according to himself inspired by the figure of Raúl Alfonsín.

 Valdés was active in the UCR's student wing, Franja Morada, and was president of his high school's student union.
 He studied law at the National University of the Northeast, earning his licenciatura in 1994.

 Political career

 Valdés was appointed director of the Corrientes delegation of the National Directorate of Migration in 1997, a post he held until 2001.
 Under the governorship of Ricardo Colombi, he was appointed the province's Minister of Government.

 He was elected to the Argentine Chamber of Deputies in 2013, as the first candidate in the Encuentro por Corrientes ("Encounter for Corrientes") list, which included the UCR; the list won with 46.9% of the vote.
 In 2014 he was appointed by the Chamber of Deputies to serve as one of the lower house's representatives in the Council of Magistracy, becoming only the second ever representative from Corrientes to serve in the council after José Antonio Romero Feris.